About the Coffey Award

 - Nominees should also have a proven record of service to the community in which the museum is located.

 - A cover letter explaining why you believe this individual should receive the Katherine Coffey Award (in PDF form, please)

 - 3 letters of support attesting to the nominee’s contributions to the museum field and to their community (in PDF form, please)

 Please send any questions you may have to email@example.com.
-The deadline for nominations is July 31, 2019 at 5:00 PM EST.
+The deadline for nominations was August 16, 2019 at 5:00 PM EST. Nominations are now closed.

-The person that submitted the nomination will be notified if their nominee has been selected by mid-August 2019.
+The person that submitted the nomination will be notified if their nominee has been selected by end of August 2019.
 Further details will follow.
 The nominator is expected to assist in editing and reviewing a press release for the eventual award winner.